partheus/partheus.github.io/src/pages/now.md

   order: 4
 ---

-- Occupation: Developer, all kinds of stuff
+- Occupation: Designer, all kinds of stuff
 - Location: West India
 - Favorite mode of transport: Sauntering
-- Favorite form of media: Manga
+- Favorite form of media: Ebook
 - Favorite food: Daal and rice
 - Primary hobbies that I pour a lot of energy into: [reading](/reading)
 - Secondary hobbies that are on the horizon: living freely